YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-D[ATABASE]=transaction_number*

-Changes the hexidecimal transaction number in the file header of the last comprehensive backup to the value specified.
+Changes the hexadecimal transaction number in the file header of the last comprehensive backup to the value specified.
 Use this qualifier only in conjunction with the -FILEHEADER qualifier.
 For compatibility issues with prior versions, this can still be specified as -B_COMPREHENSIVE.

 *-B_R[ECORD]=transaction_number*